anuragkj/Face-Anti-Spoofing_using_CNN/README.md

-# Face Anti-Spoofing using Deep-Pixel-wise-Binary-Supervision
+# Face Anti-Spoofing using CNN

 - This Project implements the DeePixBiS model using Python OpenCV, and the Pytorch Framework.
 This project is inspired from https://github.com/voqtuyen/deep-pix-bis-pad.pytorch